Ackee-Blockchain/ethprague-2024-workshop-fuzzing/README.md

-# Uncover Hidden Bugs with Fuzzing Workshop
+# What the Fuzz?
+Find Bugs in Your Solidity Code!

-Brought to you with ❤️ by [Ackee Blockchain Security](https://ackeeblockchain.com) and authored by [Andrey Babushkin](https://babushkin.xyz).
+This workshop is brought to you with ❤️ by [Ackee Blockchain Security](https://ackeeblockchain.com) and authored by [Andrey Babushkin](https://babushkin.xyz).

 If you have any questions or need help, feel free to reach out at any time!